DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 ## Who we tested with

-We tested with these providers:
+We tested with 7 SCITTs and 1 HEI offering the Assessment only route

-* Associated Merseyside Partnership (AMP) SCITT
-* Partnership London SCITT
-* University College Birmingham
-* Essex Primary SCITT
-* The Pimlico London SCITT
-* Suffolk and Norfolk SCITT

 ## Research findings